Sick-IT/token-operator/README.md

 With this, the configuration files can also serve as an "inventory" of tokens, for example for regular reviews and audits.
 Fine-grained access control and auditing features of your vault instance allow you to provide safe access to your GitLab tokens.

+See our documentation site [https://toop.sickit.eu](https://toop.sickit.eu) for more detailed documentation.

 ## Get `tocli` (token-operator cli)

 ### Download the binary for your platform